 4. Ease of Use for the Technophobic

 Internet "gurus" sometimes forget that not everyone is comfortable with code!
 For instance, I recently helped Hubber Jean Bakula get started with affiliate sales on her astrology blog.
 She found an astrology website and two astrological jewelry suppliers who had affiliate schemes.
 To display all those ads, she would've had to sign up for three different affiliate networks and three different merchants, then understand how to use the HTML code to display the banners.
 With Skimlinks, she only had to find products she liked, add the images to her blog and link them to the sites using an ordinary URL!

 To use conventional affiliate links, you must first sign up to affiliate networks (if you're not sure what that means, read my Hub on how to monetize blogger).
 Then you have to apply to the individual merchants on that network for permission to sell their products – and approval isn't automatic.
 Some merchants are very fussy about whom they accept.
 Others are slack and don't check their pending applications, so you'll wait weeks for a response.
 Some simply won't accept affiliates from outside the US, or from certain countries.

-Viglink and Skimlinks get around all that, because they have the relationship with merchants, not you.
+Viglink and Skimlinks get around all that because they have a relationship with merchants, not you.
 As a member, you immediately have access to all 12,500 merchants on Viglink, or 17,000 on Skimlinks.